m1stadev/PyIMG4/README.md

 ```

 ## Requirements
-- Python 3.8 or higher
+- Python 3.9 or later

 ## Installation
 - Install from <a href="https://pypi.org/p/pyimg4">PyPI</a>: